lchandelier/korat/README.md

 6. Enjoy !

 ## Usage
-You have to edit the gulpfile to change the urlSync variable (L.51) and the other paths if you need to.
+You have to edit the gulpfile to change the **urlSync variable** and the other paths if you want to.

 ### HTML
 The editable HTML (your page template like home.html, contact.html) are in **site/html**